PowerDNS/pdns/docs/settings.rst

 Enable globally the LUA records feature

-.. _setting-enable-notification-warning:
+.. _setting-enable-no-notification-targets-warning:

-``enable-notification-warning``
+``enable-no-notification-targets-warning``
 --------------------------

 -  Boolean
 -  Default: yes

-By default PowerDNS will log a warning if all NOTIFYs were suppressed due to `only-notify` and there were no explict ALSO-NOTIFYs.
+By default PowerDNS will log a warning if all outgoing NOTIFYs were suppressed due to `only-notify` and there were no explicit ALSO-NOTIFYs.
 This warning can be suppressed by setting this option to `no`.

 .. _setting-entropy-source: